-The Company's other equity method investments primarily include its U.S. investments in Option Care Health, through its subsidiary HC Group Holdings I, LLC, and BrightSpring Health Services, and the Company's investments in China in Sinopharm Medicine Holding Guoda Drugstores Co., Ltd and Nanjing Pharmaceutical Company Limited.
+The Company's other equity method investments primarily include its U.S. investment in BrightSpring Health Services, and the Company's investments in China in Sinopharm Medicine Holding Guoda Drugstores Co., Ltd and Nanjing Pharmaceutical Company Limited.
 On December 15, 2022, the Company sold its ownership interest in Guangzhou Pharmaceuticals Corporation for total consideration of approximately \$150 million.
-On March 3, 2023, the Company sold approximately 13.0 million shares of Option Care Health common stock in an underwritten secondary offering along with a concurrent share repurchase by Option Care Health of approximately 2.5 million shares for a total consideration of approximately \$469 million, decreasing the Company's ownership interest in Option Care Health from approximately 14.4 percent to 6.0 percent.